 - Financial certification (international applicants only)

 The admissions committee considers all credentials submitted as part of the application holistically.
 No single factor is regarded as qualifying or disqualifying.
-Factors considered in the review of all applications include: grades and academic transcript(s), GRE scores, references, strength of courses and undergraduate institution(s), professional work experience(s), and statement of interest.
-The statement of interest should demonstrate comprehension of and commitment to the planning field.
+Factors considered in the review of all applications include: grades and academic transcript(s), GRE scores, references, strength of courses and undergraduate institution(s), professional work experience(s), and personal statement.
+The personal statement should demonstrate comprehension of and commitment to the planning field.
 For PhD applicants, the fit with faculty research interests is important.